lukew3/ghlog/README.md

 # ghlog

 ## About
-ghlog (Github Log) allows you to create a digital logbook stored as a Github repository.
+ghlog (Github Log) allows you to create a digital logbook/journal stored as a Github repository.
 Easily write time and date marked journal entries through the command line.

 ## Installation
 `pip install ghlog`